aicd-me/garbrain/garbicz_faq_chunked(en).md

 ## Payment on site
 **Topic:** Payment on site
-**Content:** Garbicz Festival is completely cashless!
+**Content:** Garbicz Festival (Garbicz) Festival (Garbicz Festival (Garbicz)) is completely cashless!
 We use a contactless RFID payment system, which means your wristband chip is your digital wallet that you fill up with Szunnys.
 1 Szunny = 1 Zloty.
 You'll use your wristband to pay for food, drinks, and goods at all vendors and bars on site.
 You can top it up with money at any time on-site and check your balance at any vendor or top-up station.
 Festival pre-top-up is highly recommended to skip the lines!
 If you purchased a festival pre-top-up on our website, simply show the QR code at accreditation during check-in.
-If your chip isn't working or you've lost your wristband, visit the Infopoint where our troubleshooting team can block the old one and transfer your remaining balance to a new wristband.
+If your chip isn't working or you've lost your wristband, visit the Infopoint (Festival Info) where our troubleshooting team can block the old one and transfer your remaining balance to a new wristband.
 Keep your wristband for refund after the festival.

 ## Deposit
 **Topic:** Deposit